By using the correct semantic HTML elements you may be able to meet most or all

-It's easy to overlook the built-in keyboard support that these elements offer
+It's easy to overlook the built-in keyboard support that these elements offer.

-for free.
 Below are some example elements to explore.
 Instead of using your

 mouse, try using your keyboard to operate them.
 You can use

-TAB) to move between controls, and you can use the arrow keys and keys like
+SHIFT + TAB) to move between controls, and you can use the arrow keys and keys like

 SPACE to manipulate their values.

 If you have a phone handy, you can see that many times these built-in elements have unique interactions on mobile.
-Attempting to reproduce these mobile interactions yourself is a ton of work!
+Attempting to reproduce these mobile interactions yourself is a lot of work!
 It's another good reason to stick to built-in elements whenever possible.

 button instead of